PhilipSada/sms-digital-challenge/README.md

 ### Step Three (create the database schema, table and seed the data)
-This project uses sequelize cli to manage the database  so to create the database schema, table and seed the dataso in the server folder please run
+This project uses sequelize cli to manage the database  so to create the database schema, table and seed the data, in the server folder please run

 yarn run db-setup